Falence/chat-app-golang/README.md

 - `cd` into the `chat` directory and run `go build -o chat` to build the program.
 - To run our program, type `./chat`.
 - You can now open the Chat App on different browsers: `http://localhost:8080/chat`
-- You'll be prompted to login
+- You'll be prompted to login.
-- The you can now chat
+- Then you can now chat.